 - 1. Satisfactory completion of 128 semester hours including 61 hours of nursing and 67 hours of cognate and general education\. - Fulfillment of the general education requirements for a B.S. degree.
 (Students of nursing fulfill the writing component of the English requirement with NURS 320 and NURS 426 and speech requirement is completed with NURS 425.) - 3.
 A minimum nursing GPA of 2.5. - 4.
-Successfully pass the exit examination.
-Three attempts will be allowed. - 5.
+Successfully pass the exit examination. - 5.
 Recommendation by the faculty for graduation.